 console.log(this.isValidUrl('google')); // false

-Angular input type number allow numbers only
+Angular input type numbers allow numbers only

 In html template,

-<input type="number" (keypress)="onKeyPress($event)">
+<input type="number" (keypress)="onKeyPress($event)" />

 Typescript code: